Submit Article

 What Was the Outcome?

-The High Court dismissed Pang's application for leave to apply for judicial review of the COL's decision.
-The court found that Pang had failed to establish a prima facie case of reasonable suspicion that the COL's decision was irrational or unreasonable in the Wednesbury sense.
+The High Court dismissed Pang Chen Suan’s application for leave to apply for a quashing order and an order of mandamus.
+The court held that the applicant had failed to satisfy the threshold test of showing a prima facie case of reasonable suspicion that the Commissioner for Labour’s decision was irrational or unreasonable in the Wednesbury sense.

 Why Does This Case Matter?